Book – Atomic Habits (Tiny Changes, Remarkable Results)

-The 4th Law – Make it satisfying
+The 4th Law – Make it Satisfying

 1) Cardinal Rule of Behavior Change –

 - What is rewarded is repeated.
 What is punished is avoided.
-You learn what to do in the future based on what you were rewarded for doing (or punished for doing) in the past.
+You learn what to do in the future based on what you were rewarded for doing (or penalized for doing) in the past.

 2) Habits Trackers –

 - As said, whatever gets tracked gets accomplished, and habits are no different.
 You will develop good habits if you follow any conventions for how many times you do a day, week, or month.

 - Keep track of tiny changes you make and how often you perform, and do a tick mark on the calendar; it will inspire you to be more consistent with your process.

 - It states that humans experience peak motivation when working on tasks right on the edge of their current abilities.
 Not too hard.
 Not too easy.
 Just right.